therealmko/Domoticz_Wifi_presence_checker/README.md

    "Model"                      -> Router model - not used a.t.m.
    "Purpose"                    -> Router purpose - not used a.t.m.
    "Location"                   -> Router location - not used a.t.m.
-   "CommunityString"            -> Router SNMP communitystring - not used a.t.m.
+   "CommunityString"            -> Router SNMP communitystring (mandatory) "RequestString"              -> SNMP query string for value to be returned from router (mandatory)
   ```

   - wifi_devices.json follows this setup